By: Tavaga Research

 - Promote public ownership of CPSEs to ensure and further accountability to the public of India by pursuing minority disinvestment or strategic disinvestment

-- Meet the minimum public shareholding threshold of 25 percent for every listed CPSE through an OFS or FPO or combination of both
+- Meet the minimum public shareholding threshold of 25 percent for every listed CPSE through an OFS or FPO or a combination of both

 - CPSEs which have no accumulated losses and have returned a net profit for the preceding three consecutive years have to be listed